 Warranty Contract or Insurance Policy

 Extended Warranty is something that customers know and love, a one-time investment in future peace of mind.
 But what happens when the company you have purchased from goes bankrupt?
 And what steps can be taken to ensure you are covered no matter what?
-Most extended warranties are long term, 3,4,5,6 or 7-year extended warranties which in this rapidly changing retail world should have consumers concerned about the financial stability of anyone providing an extended warranty.
+Most extended warranties are long term, 3,4,5,6,7 or 8-year extended warranties which in this rapidly changing retail world should have consumers concerned about the financial stability of anyone providing an extended warranty.

 With the recent bankruptcy of Sears and the demise of others like Future Shop, customers need to be reminded that a warranty contract from the retailer isn’t always as reliable as it once was.
 The auto industry was saved by gov’t bail outs after the 2008 Financial Crisis and with the North American automobile market is struggling to find ways to keep new buyers coming through the doors, it only creates more concern for warranty purchases.